Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Test-Time Instance-Level Policy Gradient in Latent Space

-To solve the problem in \Cref{eq: problem formulation}, we reformulate the task as optimizing over a sequence of latent representations rather than directly searching for reasoning tokens.
-Specifically, for a given input sequence $\vx$, we denote a corresponding sequence of latent representations $\vz = (z_1, z_2, \ldots, z_T)$, where $z_t \in \mathbb{R}^d$ lies in the latent space of $x_t$.
-To identify the optimal sequence of latent representations, \ac{tta} in the latent space aims to optimize the following objective:
+To solve the problem in \Cref{eq: problem formulation}, we reformulate the task as optimizing over a sequence of latent representations rather than directly searching for tokens.
+Specifically, we denote a sequence of latent representations $\vz = (z_1, z_2, \ldots, z_N)$, where $z_t$ lies in the latent space of $x_t$ and $N$ is typically an integer smaller than or equal to $T$.
+To identify the optimal sequence of latent representations, the to-be-optimized objective is as follows:

-Based on this formula, we will present the sampling strategy and optimization procedure. \paragraph{Independent Sampling.} For concrete calculation of $\vx \sim \pi(\vx|\vz)$, we start by pointing out that the tokens are conditionally independent given their respective latent representations: